What to do after you receive forbearance

 - Once your income is restored, contact your servicer and resume your payments.
 With forbearance, you still owe the payments that you missed, but fewer missed payments mean you’ll owe less down the road.

 - If you still face financial hardship, you can request a forbearance extension.
-Under the CARES Act, if you have a federally or GSE-backed mortgage, you also can request an extension of the forbearance for up to an additional 180 days.
+Under the CARES Act, if you have a federally or GSE-backed mortgage, you also can request and obtain an extension of the forbearance for up to an additional 180 days.

 - If you’re continuing to receive some income that turns out to be more than you need for your bills and expenses (including anything you keep paying on your mortgage), consider putting the extra money away so you can use it to pay off what’s needed later.
 If you can save any money now, it’ll be helpful when payments are due later.